enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 Exemple: Streets connected to others: Few airports have many many links, and a lot of local airports with small links

-How can we grow Scale freenetworks?
+How can we grow Scale free networks?
 	You use prferential attachement
 	You start with one node, and add more and more edges to each - The richer get richers Why do we care bout that shit?